lsgs/redcap-extended-reports/README.md

 Provides some extensions & additional functionality for REDCap's built-in Data Exports & Reports functionality.
 - Row per record output for reports with longitudinal data or data from repeating instruments.
 - Custom SQL report view and CSV export (including via API).
 Administrator-only set up.
+- Adds live filter options for "All Data" report (A) on My Reports & Exports (report list) page
+- Action tag `@REPORT-LABEL='...'` for specifying alternative field label for reports and exports

 ********************************************************************************
 ## Row-Per-Record Reshaping